ronaldvz/ronaldvz.github.com/_posts/2014-03-28-grooming-vim-for-java.md

 You can find NERDTree [here](http://www.github.com/scrooloose/nerdtree).

 ### vim-fugitive
-Most of the codebases at work are stored in git repo.
+Most of the codebases at work are stored in git repo's.
 When developing I mostly find myself switching terminals to check the git status of the repository.
 Vim-fugitives makes this obsolete, as it offers git control from within vim!
 Awesome!
 Now, when I want to see the current git status I can just type ':Gstatus' and a neat window appears that shows me the status and even lets me interact with it.
 If I want to 'git add' a file I can just use the movement keys in vim to select the filename and press '-'.

 Vim-fugitive really saves me lots of time!
 Check it out [here](https://github.com/tpope/vim-fugitive).